5mehulhelp5/reactmagento2/README.md

-# Do you have questions How to integrate ReactJS or VueJS with Magento 2 frontend?
+# Do you have questions about integrating ReactJS or VueJS with Magento 2 frontend?
 This Magento module will help you
 React Magento 2 implementation.
 This Simple module explains how to add and use ReactJS or any other framework micro-frontend UI Components with Magento 2 and forget about Knockout/JQuery Magento 2 UI without migration to a new theme(Works with existing theme and designs).
 Checkout, admin, customer account, and any other part of your store can work using legacy Magento 2 JS implementation

 ![React + Magento 2](https://github.com/Genaker/reactmagento2/blob/master/KnockoutMagento2React.png)

 # Updates:
-- A new improved version of the React 17 is available as a **react-17** branch (https://github.com/Genaker/reactmagento2/tree/react-17)
+- A new, improved version of the React 17 is available as a **react-17** branch (https://github.com/Genaker/reactmagento2/tree/react-17)
 - This version provides stand-along React 17 without using RequireJS
 - Default branch changed to **react-17**
-- Composer package creted **composer require genaker/magento-reactjs**
+- Composer package created **composer require genaker/magento-reactjs**
 - VueJS implementation
 - Magento Configuration enable React, VueJS
 - Remove Magento's default JS Junk (Require, Knockout, jQuery) configuration.
 You will need to implement the required functionality or use Magento Open Source ReactJS Luma Theme
-- CSS optimizer feater added.
-Add optimised CSS files to pub/static/styles-(l|m).css and replace the default Magento one
+- CSS optimizer feature added.
+Add optimized CSS files to pub/static/styles-(l|m).css and replace the default Magento one
 - Magento ReactJS Luma theme released

 # Magento Blazing-Fast React Luma Theme Implementation: